 [Rule 1 amended in Gazette 2 Jul 1982 p.
 2317.]

-2 — Summons to proceed
+Division 2 — Summons to proceed

+[Heading inserted in Gazette 22 Feb 2008 p.
+639.]

 2. Summons to proceed and directions

 (1) Where in order to carry out any directions contained in a judgment given in any cause or matter it is necessary to proceed in chambers under the judgment, the party entitled to prosecute the judgment must, within 10 days after entry of the judgment, take out a summons to proceed under the judgment.